 The Public Integrity Section was nowhere to be seen or heard from Friday, though several attorneys from that office, in Washington, D.C., remain listed on the cases.

-Feldis, the chief criminal prosecutor in the U.S. Attorney's Office in Anchorage, declined to say what involvement the Pubic Integrity Section might still have.
+Feldis, the chief criminal prosecutor in the U.S. Attorney's Office in Anchorage, declined to say what involvement the Public Integrity Section might still have.

 At hearings last month on Kott and Kohring before a different federal judge, Feldis said that officials from the Justice Department in Washington hadn't yet decided whether to retry the two men.